giry-dev/mangrove-docs/docs/strat-lib/tutorials/smart-offer.md

 ## Prerequisites

 The tutorial assumes knowledge of solidity development.
-Follow [preparation](./preparation.md) to create a new `tutorial` folder.
+Follow [preparation](./preparation.mdx) to create a new `tutorial` folder.

 Open your favorite solidity editor inside that folder.

 ## Simple maker contract (offer logic)

-We want to create a new contract `OfferMaker` which inherits from the `Direct` contract in our strat-library. `Direct` provides a safety harness to make it easier to correctly interact with Mangrove.
+We want to create a new contract `OfferMaker` which inherits from the `Direct` contract in our strat-library. `Direct` provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it [here](../explanations/offer-maker/direct.md).

 Create a new `OfferMaker.sol` file in the `src` folder and add the following pieces.